Automattic/biab-installer/README.md

 Electron will hot-reload any changes you make to the web app, but changes will to the Electron app will require a restart of Electron.

+### DMG Background

+The DMG background is combined from build/dmg/background@1x.png and build/dmg/background@2x.png into build/dmg/background.png.
+To combine:

+`yarn run dmg`

 ### Dependencies

 During development dependencies are taken from the main `package.json`.
 For the production build only packages in the `app` directory will be used.
 It's therefore